June Bank Holiday (Creation) Bill

 Description

 The June Bank Holiday (Creation) Bill seeks to amend the Banking and Financial Dealings Act 1971.
-This amendment adds a new bank holiday to the existing schedules for England and Wales, Scotland, and Northern Ireland.
-The new holiday will fall on the Friday closest to the 23rd of June each year.
+This amendment will add a new bank holiday to the existing schedules for England and Wales, Scotland, and Northern Ireland.
+This new holiday will fall on the Friday closest to June 23rd each year.
+The bill mandates that all public authorities must refer to this holiday as "United Kingdom day" in all official publications and communications.

 Government Spending